kengraf/WildRydes/README.md

 ```

 # Clean up
-By deleting all the resources created
+By deleting all the resources created.
+Re-run the "General environment variables" code again if your Cloudshell has timed out.
 ```
 # Delete Codecommit repo
 aws codecommit delete-repository --repository-name $APPNAME